ArenKDesai/Aren-s-Notes/Big Data Systems/Kafka.md

 There's also a setting called min.insync.replicas where if there are less than the minimum insync followers running, the leader refuses to store messages until the followers are back up.
 Larger min.sync = stronger durability, smaller min.sync = better availability.
 If the leader fails, the controller broker (chosen w/ help of Zookeeper or KRaft) elects an in-sync replica as new leader.
+If the number of concurrent broker failures < min.insync.replicas, then the committed data is safe.